Brake Caliper Replacement Cost

 brake caliper on a garage work table

-If your brakes are sticking, pulling your vehicle to one side or just not stopping your car like they used to, you may have a faulty brake caliper.
-A brake caliper is the part that clamps down on your brake pads and rotor to stop your wheels from turning.
+If your brakes are sticking, pulling your vehicle to one side or not stopping your car like they used to, you may have a faulty brake caliper.
+This crucial part clamps down on your brake pads and rotor to stop your wheels from turning, so it's important to get them checked or replaced if you think you have an issue.
 Learn more about brake caliper replacement costs and warranty coverage below.

 Key insights